 What Time Should An 11-Year-Old Go To Bed on School Nights?

-An 11-year-old should ideally go to bed between 8:30 PM and 9:00 PM on school nights.
-This bedtime allows for the recommended 9 to 11 hours of sleep before waking up around 6:30 or 7:00 AM, supporting healthy growth and cognitive development.
+An 11-year-old should ideally go to bed between 8:30 PM and 9:30 PM on school nights, depending on wake-up time.
+This bedtime usually allows for the recommended 9 to 12 hours of sleep before waking up for school, supporting healthy growth and cognitive development.

 Why Is The Bedtime Between 8:30 and 9:00 PM Recommended For An 11-Year-Old?